ioBroker/ioBroker.vis/README.md

 ```

 ## Default view
 You can define for every view the desired resolution (Menu=>Tools=>Resolution).
 This is only the visual border in edit mode to show you the screen size on some specific device.
-In the real-time mode, it will not be visible and all widgets outside of the border will be visible.
+In the real-time mode, it will not be visible and all widgets outside the border will be visible.

 Additionally, you can define if this view must be used as default for this resolution.

 So every time the `index.html` (without `#viewName`) is called, the best suitable for this resolution view will be opened.
 If only one view has *"Default"* flag, so this view will be opened independently of screen resolution or orientation.

-E.g. you can create two views "Landscape-Mobile" and "Portrait-Mobile" and these two views will be switched automatically when you change the orientation or screen size.
+E.g., you can create two views "Landscape-Mobile" and "Portrait-Mobile" and these two views will be switched automatically when you change the orientation or screen size.

 There is a helper widget "basic - Screen Resolution" that shows actual screen resolution and best suitable default view for this resolution.

 ## Settings
 ### Reload if sleep longer than
-There is a rule, that after some disconnection period, the whole VIS page will be reloaded to synchronise the project.
+There is a rule that after some disconnection period, the whole VIS page will be reloaded to synchronise the project.
 You can configure it in the menu "Settings...".
 If you set the interval to "never" so the page will never be reloaded.

 ### Reconnect interval